Jyotishmoy12/VCC-version-control/README.md

 - **Commits & Trees:** Storing snapshots of the project directory and associating them with commit metadata.
 - **History & Logs:** Maintaining a linear history of commits.
 - **Checkout:** Restoring working directory files to a specific previous state.

-*More details to be updated in subsequent tasks.*